ttytm/anchor-solana-twitter/README.md

 ## Major changes

--  Votings are their own account using PDAs, instead of just updating a counter on an existing tweet
+-  Votings are their own accounts using PDAs, instead of just updating a counter on an existing tweet

    -  enables to filter votings for a user
    -  less costs for sending a vote